AgustinLema/algorithms/README.md

 - Write quicksort
 - Write quicksort with center pivoting

+## Non-pomodoro-4

+- Write count sort
+- Write radix sort

 ## Backlog

-- Write quick sort improvements: Take pivot from the middle, make three groups so if values are same as pivot they are not partitioned again
+- Write quick sort improvements: make three groups so if values are same as pivot they are not partitioned again (Similar to how hoare partition works)
 - Write Block Mergesort
 - Write Timsort
 - Write counting sort